conlacda/atcoder-companion/browser-extension/chrome-extension/scripts/submission-details/Readme.md

-This part helps debug your submissions.
+This part helps you debug your submissions.
 * Copy a test case.
 * Download a test case.
 * Debug with Atcoder's custom test page